 The Were-Wolf is a fearsome beast.
 He lurks within the thick forest, mad and horrible to see.
 All the evil that he may, he does.

-She goes on to report additional characteristics similar to those customarily identified with the beast at that time.
+She continues by describing additional characteristics similar to those customarily identified with the beast at that time.
 In animal form, Bisclavret hunts prey in the forest.
 He is later adopted by the king because of his intelligence and resourcefulness.
 Further on, Marie notes that he is so strong that it takes numerous knights armed with swords to keep him from tearing his treacherous wife to pieces.
 They are barely able to pull him off her and chase him away.

 Similar, not to say identical, narrative elements appear in the Jewish folktale.
 There, the townspeople are terrorized by the ferocious werewolf, described typically as bloodthirsty and out for human prey, and ask the charcoal burners to go after it and destroy it.
 They refuse, fearing for their lives.
 As I see it, the fundamental difference between the two narratives lies in the answer to a disturbing question.
 Why does Marie provide no explanation, anywhere in the lai, for the reason for the evolutionary reduction that caused Bisclavret to be transformed into a detestable beast?
 The literary history of this motif indicates that the metamorphosis is generally the result of external intervention.
 A god, sorcerer, or witch concocts a drug or potion, curses the individual, or casts a spell on him.
 The transformation is either a form of punishment if the beast is considered depraved (as in the case of Lycaon) or a reward if it is considered subline (e.g., a falcon).
 The answer might be found in Jonah Frankel’s contention that two conditions must be met in narratives in this genre.
 First, the plot describes tension between a dyad in the family (e.g., father and son, husband and wife).
 Secondly, it revolves around a moral issue that exposes the contradiction between external form and internal values.
 Frankel explains that the tension is generally between moral or religious ideals and their opposites, reflected either in the two main characters or within the hero himself.
 This suggests that despite the detailed description of the werewolf’s physiology in both stories, the focus of the narrative is not the beast itself, but the tension between a husband and wife or a man and a woman.
 That is, the source of the tension in their relationship is the husband’s physical appearance and/or his wife’s aversion to it.

 The Yiddish tale provides a direct explanation for the cause of the transformation.
 How was the rabbi turned into a werewolf?
 By a magic ring that fell into the wrong hands.
 It also explains how the spell was removed.
 By the intervention of the king, who retrieved the ring by trickery.
-In contrast, in “Bisclavret” there is no explication of how Bisclavret was transformed, nor the slightest indication that the curse or spell might someday be lifted and he could go back to living as a man.
+In contrast, in “Bisclavret” there is no explication of how Bisclavret was transformed, nor the slightest indication that the curse or spell might someday be lifted and he could return to living as a man.
 Since Marie’s writing is so precise and every word is carefully chosen, while maintaining the fixed structure of a lai (which is dramatic in nature), it may be assumed that the lack of clarity is intentional and the answers are encrypted within the lines.